mnottale/videocall-improved/README.md

 ------------

 v4l2loopback : this is the kernel driver that allows creating fake cameras.
-On Ubuntu it is available as `v4l2loopback-dkms`.
+On Ubuntu it is available as package `v4l2loopback-dkms`.
 You need to pass the option `exclusive_caps=1` for it to work well with web browsers:

     insmod /lib/modules/$(uname -r)/updates/dkms/v4l2loopback.ko exclusive_caps=1 video_nr=4